-Many patients decide on dermal fillers over surgery to offset the ravages of getting older because it’s often seen as safer and the results are more gradual.
+Many patients in Nevada decide on dermal fillers over surgery to offset the ravages of getting older because it’s often seen as safer and the results are more gradual.
 Aging means that we lose subcutaneous fat in our faces.
 This causes our facial muscles to be closer to the skin surface, making any smile lines or crow’s feet more apparent.

 To elaborate, aging causes us to gain lines and wrinkles around our eyes, mouths, cheeks, and noses due to the loss of each of the following: